 Many believe that quartz crystals bestow postive energy to those who wear them or place them in their home.
 The rose quartz crystal is in tune with the energy of the heart chakra, this is why artisans often carve this quartz into the shape of a heart.

-Abundance, Blessings and Wealth
+Feng Shui Symbols for Abundance, Blessings, and Wealth

 Many symbols represent blessings, abundance and wealth.
 You can use these symbols in various areas of your home.
 Place one in your career sector to activate positive energies or add one to your wealth corner for an income increase.

-Coins Tied with Red Ribbon
+Coins Tied With Red Ribbon

 Coins tied with a red ribbon is one of the most popular and widely known symbol.
 The number of coins used is typically three or six.
 The preferred dynasty coins are from the I-Ching dynasty known for being a positive one.
 Never use coins from a tyrannical evil dynasty.